 Teach to Reach’s new leadership network connects health organizations tackling common challenges

-The Geneva Learning Foundation is launching REACH (Relate, Engage, Act, Connect, Help), a new initiative to connect leaders of health organizations who are solving similar problems in different countries.
+The Geneva Learning Foundation is launching REACH (Relate, Engage, Act, Connect, Help), a new leadership network to connect local, national, and international leaders of health organizations who are solving similar problems in different countries.
 Launching November 6, 2024 REACH responds to an unexpected outcome of Teach to Reach, a peer learning platform that–in less than four years–has already documented over 10,000 local solutions and experiences to health challenges by connecting more than 60,000 participants across 77 countries.
 When organizations began formally participating in Teach to Reach in June 2024, many leaders discovered they were tackling similar challenges.
 A digital immunization tracking system in Rwanda sparked interest from several African countries.
 A community engagement approach to vaccine hesitancy in Nigeria resonated with teams in Kenya and Zimbabwe.
 These spontaneous connections led to the creation of REACH.
 What is Teach to Reach?
-“Teach to Reach is a place where you learn in the most formidable way.
-You’re …
+“Teach to Reach is a place where you learn in …

 Making connections: Ghana’s Alumni of The Geneva Learning Foundation meet in Accra